vain0x/milone-lang/docs/refs/let_expressions.md

     assert (sum = 5)
 ```

-### Type annotation
+### Type ascription

 The type of variable is same as the type of `initializer` expression.
-If you want to make it explicit, write a type annotation like this:
+If you want to make it explicit, write a type ascription like this:

 ```fsharp
     let sum: int = 2 + 3